Jordan-Prescott/odins-spear/docs/docs/methods/call-forwarding-busy/get-user-call-forwarding-busy.md

----
-description: my_api.get.user_call_forwarding_always()
----

-# 🚗 GET - Call Forward Always
+# GET - Call Forward Busy

-Retrieves the Forwarding Always status for the specified User.
+Retrieves the Forwarding Busy status for the specified User.

 ### Parameters&#x20;